jcubic/lips/docs/docs/scheme-intro/continuations.md

 then continuation for expression `(/ 1 10)` is `(+ 1 2 <slot>)`.
 Continuations is the next
 expression that needs to be evaluated.

-Scheme is unique because it allows to access continuations.
+Scheme is unique because it allows accessing continuations.
 They are first class objects like numbers or functions.

 ## Accessing current continuation

-To access the current continuation for expression, you need to use `call-with-current-continuation` or its abbreviation `call/cc`.
-The procedure `call/cc` accept a single procedure that get the continuation as first argument:
+To access the current continuation for an expression, you need to use `call-with-current-continuation` or its abbreviation `call/cc`.
+The procedure `call/cc` accepts a single procedure that get the continuation as first argument:

 ```scheme